-The Chair shall appoint a Nominating Committee, who shall make its nominations (at least two for each office) at the beginning of the election process.
+The Chair shall appoint a Nominating Committee, who shall make its nominations at the beginning of the election process.
 Following the Committee's nomination, any voting member may nominate additional candidates from the floor.
 When nominations are closed the election shall be held.